 All entries are reviewed before being published.
 We will not publish entries that are obscene, pornographic, contain swearing or could reasonably be deemed offensive.
 We reserve the right not to publish work if we feel it does not meet the above requirements.

-art competition, which had run for three years, and the last two year’s Page Turner
+art competition, which had run for three years, and the last three years' Page Turner

 competition.
 The theme has changed but special prizes will be awarded that